mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

   Router              | Router that the service uses State               | Service state
-  Started At          | When the service was started Current Connections | Current connection count
+  Started At          | When the service was started Users Loaded At     | When the users for the service were loaded Current Connections | Current connection count
   Total Connections   | Total connection count
   Max Connections     | Historical maximum connection count